ezra-bible-app/ezrabibleapp.net/index.md

 *"For Ezra had set his heart to study the Law of the LORD, and to do it and to teach his statutes and rules in Israel."* Ezra 7:10

 Ezra Bible App is a modern and user-friendly Bible app focussing on topical study based on keywords/tags.
 This program can help you to easily manage your topical verse lists and verse-based notes on your desktop or tablet computer.
 Ezra Bible App works with [SWORD Bible translation modules](http://www.crosswire.org/sword) and thus enables Bible study in many languages.
-It runs on Windows, macOS and Linux desktop computers, as well as on Android tablets and Chromebooks.
-The user interface has been localized to English, Spanish, German, French, Dutch, Romanian, Slovakian, Ukrainian and Russian.
-Click [here]({{ site.github.repository_url }}/releases/latest) to download the latest release for your desktop pc or install the [app from the Play Store]({{ site.playstore_url }}) on your Android tablet or Chromebook.
+It runs on Windows, macOS and Linux desktop computers, as well as on Android devices and Chromebooks.
+The user interface has been localized to English, Spanish, German, French, Dutch, Brazilian Portuguese, Romanian, Slovakian, Ukrainian and Russian.
+Click [here]({{ site.github.repository_url }}/releases/latest) to download the latest release for your desktop pc or install the [app from the Play Store]({{ site.playstore_url }}) on your Android device or Chromebook.

 <!--<div id="rotatingScreenshot" class="simpleBanner">
 	<div class="bannerListWpr">